Court, Explained

 In one sentence

 In Vectair Systems Inc. v.
-Fresh Products, Inc., Magistrate Judge Elizabeth Cowan Wright granted in part and denied in part the parties' joint motion to keep court documents sealed, ordering some documents unsealed, allowing others to remain sealed due to proprietary business interests, and requiring a minimally redacted version of a legal brief to be filed publicly.
+Fresh Products, Inc., Magistrate Judge Wright granted in part and denied in part the parties' joint motion to keep court filings sealed in a patent dispute.

 Who this affects